CloudBindle/youxia/README.md

 For our security group, we needed to expose the following ports:

 * all TCP traffic between nodes in the security group should be allowed (this uses private ip addresses as sources)
-* all TCP traffic from the public sensu-server up address should be allowed (this uses the public ip address as a source)
+* all TCP traffic from the public sensu-server ip address should be allowed (this uses the public ip address as a source)
 * SSH should be open across the board
 * port 3000 (uchiwa), 4567 (rabbitmq) and 5671 (sensu-api) should be open from your institution